aberkayekren/SuKullanimOlcumu-MachineLearning/WhyLinearRegression.md

 # Why Other Regression Models Are Not Used:

+- Logistic Regression: Logistic regression is a model used for classification problems, utilizing the sigmoid function to capture non-linear relationships.
+It may not have been preferred because the target variable in the dataset is continuous and requires classification instead of regression.
+However, depending on the project requirements, logistic regression can be a viable option to consider.
 - Ridge Regression: It may not be preferred unless there is excessive multicollinearity in the dataset or regularization is necessary.
 - Lasso Regression: It can be used if there are a small number of significant features in the dataset or if feature selection is desired.
 - Elastic Net Regression: It combines the advantages of Lasso and Ridge regression, but it may not be preferred when feature selection is not needed or there are only a few features.